shizamuru-dev/PyNotifyYou/README.md

 And here it 's more interesting!

-You can see the simplest option for sending notifications below:
+You can see the simplest option for sending notifications below.

+Since the example uses Ntfy you need to perform the following steps:

-To receive notifications, you must install the [Ntfy app](https://play.google.com/store/apps/details?id=io.heckel.ntfy&pli=1) on your phone!
+To receive notifications, you must install the Ntfy app on your phone([Android](https://play.google.com/store/apps/details?id=io.heckel.ntfy),[IOS](https://apps.apple.com/us/app/ntfy/id1625396347)) or install [PWA](https://docs.ntfy.sh/subscribe/pwa/)!

 Then click on the "+" button in the lower right corner to create a topic and get link (It will be needed in the future)